Paul De Clerck

 Jennifer O’Brien

-Translation from the French original "La prière universelle dans les liturgies latines anciennes" (1977) by Paul De Clerck
+Translation by Jennifer R. O’Brien of Paul De Clerck’s "La prière universelle dans les liturgies latines anciennes" (1977)

 Translator of this volume, Jennifer O’Brien gained her doctorate in Sacred Liturgy from the Pontifical Institute of Liturgy, Rome, and has been Liturgy Educator in the Archdiocese of Adelaide, South Australia since 1993.